Skip to content

 The loader file is where all the transformed code (under the adapter) will import the current catalog from.
 As such it controls all of those files.
 It also has access to the catalog proxies that can provide the extracted catalogs for that adapter, as well as the IDs of the catalogs that will be requested by the transformed code.

-The proxies are small modules (virtual by default, can be written to disk) that export functions that take locale identifiers and return compiled catalogs.
-When using virtual modules, they are two per adapter (one for sync, another for async).
+The proxies are small modules that export functions that take locale identifiers and return compiled catalogs.
+They are two per adapter (one for sync, another for async).
 The loader can choose which proxy to import from and use the function to do the actual loading or export it to pass it to application code.

 After the initial default creation, it is under your control and you can load the catalogs however you please.
 All the loader has to do is export a default function that takes a load ID and returns the catalog for that ID.